Patrizio-programs/TeleChatGPT/README.md

 ### To do hopefully
 - [ ] Add voice recognition and tts using 11labs text to speech so users can reply using audio and recieve an audio response
-- [ ] Clone bot and setup stripe payment if all goes well
-- [ ] If possible find a way to use Langchain to be able to train the bot on word and pdfs
+- [ ] If possible find a way to use Langchain to be able to train the bot on word and pdfs so that bot can have additional context

 ## Version 0.0.9